 For 33 years, Gleaners Food Bank has fed the hungry in southeast Michigan.
 With the growing number of children and families in need of food, the Detroit Tigers saw the need to help.
 This year's Thanksgiving Community Giving Program brought more than 30 volunteers from the Tigers front office.
 With the efforts of everyone involved, the Tigers Staff was able to package 60,513 pounds of food in 2,786 boxes that will be distributed to local charities for children and families in need.
 This was truly a great representation of enhancing lives!

 Comerica Bank created the Grand Slam Grant in 2011 to help public high schools in Michigan create, expand or improve a baseball or softball program.
-Past winners of this grant include Kalamazoo Central High School, Lincoln High School and Detroit Renaissance High School.
-On April 6, Cass Technical High School and Holland High Schools were chosen as the recipients of the 2013 Comerica Bank Grand Slam Grant and each received $10,000 to support their baseball and softball programs.
+Past winners of this grant include Kalamazoo Central High School, Lincoln High School, Detroit Renaissance High School, Cass Technical High School and Holland High Schools.
+The recipients of the 2014 Comerica Bank Grand Slam Grant included Robichaud High School and Mona Shores High School and each received $10,000 to support their baseball and softball programs.
 The high schools plan to use the funding towards renovations for their baseball and softball facilities which are also utilized by local youth ball clubs.
-Students from both schools' baseball and softball programs were honored in a special on-field pregame ceremony featuring Tigers outfielder Andy Dirks.
+Students from both schools' baseball and softball programs were honored in a special on-field pregame ceremony featuring Tigers outfielder Rajai Davis.

 On April 24th, Phil Coke shared his message about anti-bullying among children to fellow panelists including Joe Torre at a hearing for the U.S. Attorney General Eric Holder's National Task Force on Children Exposed to Violence in Detroit.
 Coke spoke about his own struggles of being bullied as a child and the importance of bullying prevention.
 The task force is part of the Attorney General's Defending Childhood Initiative, which aims to prevent and reduce children's exposure to violence.